Cray-HPE/docs-csm/operations/index.md

 ## Update firmware with FAS

 The Firmware Action Service (FAS) provides an interface for managing firmware versions of Redfish-enabled hardware in the system.
 FAS interacts with the Hardware State
-Managers (HSM), device data, and image data in order to update firmware.
+Manager (HSM), device data, and image data in order to update firmware.

 See [Update Firmware with FAS](firmware/Update_Firmware_with_FAS.md) for a list components that are upgradable with FAS.
 Refer to the HPC Firmware Pack (HFP) product stream to update firmware on other components.